The small, grey ghost – Blood cemetery

 Reported by Fiona Broome, Halloween 1999

-Everything was fine as I took my pictures, until I was about halfway through my roll of film.
+Everything was fine until I was about halfway through my roll of film.
 The light was starting to fade, and my attention was drawn to an area just east of the Farley family graves.

-I looked through my camera’s viewfinder, and was dismayed to see something greyish move between me and one of the headstones.
+Looking through my camera’s viewfinder, I was dismayed to see something greyish move between me and one of the headstones.
 It had very fuzzy edges, and it was the same color as the headstone.

 Then, as I watched, it vanished into the headstone.